natcap/invest.users-guide/source/seasonal_water_yield.rst

 Threshold flow accumulation
 ---------------------------

 There is no one "correct" value for the threshold flow accumulation (TFA).
 The correct value for your application is the value that causes the model to create a stream layer that looks as close as possible to the real-world stream network in the watershed.
-Compare the model output file *stream.tif* with a known correct stream map, and adjust the TFA accordingly - larger values of TFA will create a stream network with fewer tributaries, smaller values of TFA will create a stream network with more tributaries.
+Compare the model output file **stream.tif** with a known correct stream map, and adjust the TFA accordingly - larger values of TFA will create a stream network with fewer tributaries, smaller values of TFA will create a stream network with more tributaries.
 A good value to start with is 1000, but note that this can vary widely depending on the resolution of the DEM, local climate and topography.
-Note that generally streams delineated from a DEM do not exactly match the real world, so just try to come as close as possible.
+Also note that streams delineated from a DEM generally do not exactly match the real world, so just try to come as close as possible.
 If the modelled streams are very different, then consider trying a different DEM.
 This is an integer value, with no commas or periods - for example "1000".

 A global layer of streams can be obtained from HydroSHEDS: http://hydrosheds.org/, but note that they are generally more major rivers and may not include those in your study area, especially if it has small tributaries.
 You can also try looking at streams in Google Earth if no more localized maps are available.